 Illinois currently collects student enrollment data on an annual Fall Housing Report, which requires districts to report on students in attendance as of the last school day of September.
 Using that same data reporting requirement, Illinois defines a full academic year as applying to students enrolled on or before the last school day in September.
-For the 2004-05 school year, enrollment by or before September 30, 2004 is applicable.

-For the 2005-06 school year and thereafter, a full academic year for a school or district is defined as the student having been enrolled continuously in the district on or before May 1st of the previous academic year through state testing the following spring.
-For the state tests administered in 20036, the student has to have been enrolled on or before May 1, 2005.
 For 2005-06 and thereafter, students who are enrolled in the district on or before May 1, 2005, and who stay continuously enrolled through state testing in Spring 2006, are considered to be enrolled for a full academic year.
 [Subsequent years would be similar in terms of a May 1 date for the calculation of AYP for the following school year.]
 This ensures that the full academic year definition is less than 365 calendar days while taking into account the varying dates of state testing in Illinois.
 If a student withdraws from the district, and then re-enrolls at a later date, the most recent time of enrollment is used.